mors - friendship for all

 In June we welcomed back the Reading Phoenix Choir who gave us a first class concert, with music to suit all tastes.
 This they achieved with a beautifully arranged programme ranging from Rachmaninov to Freddie Mercury.

-Some highlights from our future programme include a visit in late November to Windsor Castle when the State Rooms are decorated and dressed for Christmas plus time for Christmas shopping in Windsor, and a further visit next summer to Lacock Abbey and its Historic Village.
+Some highlights from our future programme include a visit on 23rd November to Windsor Castle when the State Rooms are decorated and dressed for Christmas plus time for Christmas shopping in Windsor, and a further visit next summer to Lacock Abbey and its Historic Village.
 The Abbey played host to the BBC production of 'Wolf Hall' recently, and the picturesque streets and cottages of the historic village have made appearances in Downton Abbey, Pride & Prejudice and Cranford.